sameer10342432/Real-Estate-Tools/replit.md

 # Overview

 Property Tools is a comprehensive Next.js web application that provides real estate professionals, investors, and homebuyers with a suite of interactive calculators and educational content.
-The platform offers **72 professional tools and calculators** covering mortgage analysis, investment property evaluation, tax calculations, and various real estate investment strategies.
+The platform offers **112 professional tools and calculators** covering mortgage analysis, investment property evaluation, tax calculations, seller-focused tools, and various real estate investment strategies.
 Built with modern web technologies, it features a robust admin panel for content management, centralized tools data system, client-side calculation storage, and enhanced user experiences through scenario comparison, export capabilities, and smart insights.

 # User Preferences